markope/crossbarwww/website/crossbario/iotcookbook/Apps-Alarm.md

 You may additionally want to adapt the text which is spoken (`alertText`) and the number of times this is repeated (`repetitions`).

-> Note: If you want to use both a camera and speech synthesis, then you need to create your own `backend.js` for this.
-This is a simple copy & paste job - there are no conflicts when merging the code from `backend_camera.js` and `backend_speech.js`.
-As a frontend you can use `frontend_camera.js`, since the speech synthesis is just an additional output channel.
+> Note: If you want to use both a camera and speech synthesis, then you should use `backend_complete.js` and the camera frontend.